 ANA requires one primary outcome per objective.
 Describe one primary outcome for each objective and the most significant change that will occur.
-Information within the application should demonstrate a clear connection between each outcome, the targeted challenge(s), project goal, and objectives.
+Information within the application should demonstrate a clear connection between each outcome, the current community condition, project goal, and objectives.